raimohanska/bacon-minsk-2015/README.md

 ### Bacon.js Presentation for Rolling Scopes Conference in Minsk 2015

+View the presentation online at http://raimohanska.github.io/bacon-minsk-2015

 Please use the arrow keys to navigate left/right and the links below code snippets to run/reveal my example code.

-View the slided online at http://raimohanska.github.io/bacon-minsk-2015
+The online version does not support Socket.IO, so the Mail Client example won't work.
+See instructions below for running locally.

 ### Description